Lyc4on/CybNER/README.md

 ```

 ```
-Options:
+Command Options:
+    -dc         perform checks for encoding errors on user supplied dataset.
+    -co         convert a CSV file to a JSON file format for predictions with the model.
-    -f          inpu the path of the file/dataset required by visual graph, conversion, dataset_check or predict function.
+    -pos        perform automated annotation of POS tag on user supplied dataset -f          inpu the path of the file/dataset required by visual graph, conversion, dataset_check or predict function.
     -t          train the model with a customised config or with the same dataset | - t [1, 2, 3], 1 - train with force overwrite 2 - train with recovery 3 - help page on train cmd.
     -c          input model configuration file to perform training of model.
     -p          perform prediction with the model with the supplied raw text provided by the user | -p [1, 2], 1 - predict from CSV file, 2 - predict from TXT file.
     -vg         generate a interactive web-based knowledge graph based on a dataset in CoNLL-2003 format.
-    -co         convert a CSV file to a JSON file format for predictions with the model.
-    -dc         perform checks for encoding errors on user supplied dataset.
 ```

 ## Visualization Graph